 This 24-bit field shall specify the Absolute Frame Number of the current Frame.
-The first Frame of the Reference Area shall have an Absolute Frame Number of 1.
-Any discontinuous or repeated numbers shall only occur in an Amble Frame sequence (see 18.1), except in Intermediate Frames (see 16.5.5).
+The first Frame of the Reference Area shall have AFN 1 Any discontinuous or repeated numbers shall only occur in an Amble Frame sequence (see 17.1), except in Intermediate Frames (see 16.5.5).